AustinCodingAcademy/Exams/PHPIntermediate/01-Midterm/exam-part-1.md

 ### Problem

+Observe the following array definition:

+    $nums = [5,3,9,12,6];

+Create a foreach loop that would print out each element of $nums on its own line in the browser.

+Answer:

+### Problem

 Provide an example scenario where iterating over an array with a for loop may be preferred over iterating over an array with a foreach loop.